iredmail/docs/en_US/overview/0-network.ports.md

 !!! note

-    In iRedMail-0.9.2 and earlier releases, Policyd or Cluebringer listens on port 10031.
+    * In iRedMail-0.9.2 and earlier releases, Policyd or Cluebringer listens on port 10031.
 They have been removed in iRedMail-0.9.3, and replaced by iRedAPD.

+    * Port 465, a.k.a.
+SMTP over SSL, has been deprecated for years.
+Please use port 587 instead.